retrography/data-management/index.markdown

 ## Course Objectives

 This course is designed to provide a first hands-on experience with databases as well as a general understanding of data management concepts for B.Com. student completing the concentration/major in Information Systems or interested in data and data management.
 The course is open to students in their 3rd year.
 It will count towards the IS concentration or major.
+This is not a substitute for database design and development courses offered in computer science departments.

 This course does not assume any specific technical background or programming skill, but it comprises a strong technical component and requires a willingness to invest in technical skills.
-This course is not a substitute for database design and development courses offered in computer science departments.
+You are advised to take [INSY 442 Business Intelligence and Data Analytics](http://www.mcgill.ca/study/2015-2016/courses/insy-442) either before or along with this course in order to benefit fully from the content of the course.

 ## Practical Learning Outcomes

 By the end of this course, you will be able to:

-- Understand the basic concepts of data types, data formats and data structure
+- Understand the basic concepts of data storage, retrieval and transformation
 - Use a web scraping tool (Kimono) and data APIs
 - Understand the concept of data quality and use a data cleaning and transformation tool (OpenRefine)
 - Connect to and use a relational database (PostgreSQL)
-- Design a simple relational database using Entity Relationship Diagrams (ERD)
+- Apply modeling techniques to design a simple database
 - Run simple and complex SQL queries
 - Use a visualization tool backed by a database (Tableau)
-- Understand the fundamentals of data ownership, privacy and data ownership
-- Work in teams on a predefined data analysis project and prepare a professional project presentation and project documentation
+- Work in teams and run a data analysis project from data import to reporting

-## Theoretical Learning Outcomes

-By the end of this course, you will be able to:

 - Grasp the increasing importance of data privacy and information security for citizens and corporations
 - Analyze the data life cycle in organizations
 - Examine how data enables new business models
-- Understand the new trends in big data, data science, data-enabled decision making and predictive analytics
+- Understand the new trends in big data, data science, data-enabled decision making
-- Understand the new trends in open data and release of public data _ Grasp the cruciality of information security
+- Understand the new trends in open data and release of public data
+- Conceptualize the increasing importance of data privacy and information security for citizens and corporations

 ## References